 New!
 Ethiopia Dumerso Dirshaye Raised Bed Natural!
+SOLD OUT!

 This natural process coffee puts blueberry and blackberry notes front and center.
 However, it's not a one-trick pony: loads of floral orange blossom and honeysuckle notes, deep dark chocolate, and just enough citrus snap to balance it all out make for a highly complex, gorgeous cup, as drip or a punchy espresso!